atolanrewaju2022/eks-terraform-infra/README.md

 - [Infracost](#Infracost)

 # Purpose
-Provisions an EKS cluster, the Node Group attached to the cluster, and other supporting resources (ALB's,VPC, IAM etc).
+Provision an EKS cluster, the Node Group attached to the cluster, and other supporting resources (ALB's,VPC, IAM etc).

 # Scope